-- the Greenstone River backcountry fishery which means the Greenstone River catchment, namely- - the Greenstone River upstream of the swing bridge at the car park end of Greenstone Station Road; and - (ii) all tributary streams flowing into the Greenstone River, including the Caples River. - (b) the Dingle Burn backcountry fishery which means the Dingle Burn upstream of the bridge on the Dingle Burn Station access road. - (c) the Lochy River backcountry fishery which means the Lochy River catchment upstream of the confluence with Disputed Creek. - (d) the Nevis River backcountry fishery which means the Nevis River catchment upstream of the confluence with the Kawarau River. - (e) the Hunter River backcountry fishery which means the Hunter River catchment upstream of the river's mouth where the river enters Lake Hawea. - (f) the Young River backcountry fishery which means the Young River catchment upstream of the confluence with the Makarora River.
+- (a) the Greenstone River backcountry fishery which means the Greenstone River catchment, namely- - the Greenstone River upstream of the swing bridge at the car park end of Greenstone Station Road; and - (ii) all tributary streams flowing into the Greenstone River, including the Caples River. - (b) the Dingle Burn backcountry fishery which means the Dingle Burn upstream of the bridge on the Dingle Burn Station access road. - (c) the Lochy River backcountry fishery which means the Lochy River catchment upstream of the confluence with Disputed Creek. - (d) the Nevis River backcountry fishery which means the Nevis River catchment upstream of the confluence with the Kawarau River. - (e) the Pomahaka River backcountry fishery, which means the Pomahaka River catchment upstream of the Park Hill Bridge on Switzers Road. - (f) the Hunter River backcountry fishery which means the Hunter River catchment upstream of the river's mouth where the river enters Lake Hawea.

-- (g) the Wilkin River backcountry fishery which means the Wilkin River catchment upstream of the confluence with the Makarora River. - 11.2 All anglers who fish in the backcountry fishery (as defined by the Sports Fish Licences, Fees, and Forms Notice 2017) must first obtain a backcountry licence (as defined in the Sports Fish Licences, Fees, and Forms Notice 2017) and the provisions of that notice apply to this Notice:
+- (g) the Young River backcountry fishery which means the Young River catchment upstream of the confluence with the Makarora River. - (h) the Wilkin River backcountry fishery which means the Wilkin River catchment upstream of the confluence with the Makarora River. - 11.2 All anglers who fish in the backcountry fishery (as defined by the Sports Fish Licences, Fees, and Forms Notice 2018) must first obtain a backcountry licence (as defined in the Sports Fish Licences, Fees, and Forms Notice 2018) and the provisions of that notice apply to this Notice: